SukkoPera/OpenAmigaJoyMouseSwitcher/README.md

 ### Compatibility
 OpenAmigaJoyMouseSwitcher should work on all Amiga models.

-It has been tested and found working fine on A1200s revisions 1.D4 and 2B, where other adapters sometimes have issues with right mouse button clicks/joystick button 2 presses that are not detected.
+It has been tested and found working fine on many different A500 and A600 mainboard revisions.
+It also works fine on A1200s revisions 1.D4 and 2B, where other adapters sometimes have issues with right mouse button clicks/joystick button 2 presses that are not detected.

 On A600s you might need to use an extender cable, since the adapter might not physically fit into port 1 because of the case shape.

+**DO NOT USE ON CD32**, it will not work and might be damaged or it might damage your console.

 ### License
 The OpenAmigaJoyMouseSwitcher documentation, including the design itself, is copyright &copy; SukkoPera 2018-2019.